nhsengland/datascience/docs/our_work/ds_306_vaccination_forecast.md

-We extract out both granular metrics (compare every single prediction and actual value across the whole forecast) V cumulative metrics (compare the sum of predictions and actual over the 15-day forecast.)
+We extract out both granular metrics (compare every single prediction and actual value across the whole forecast) and cumulative metrics (compare the sum of predictions and actual over the 15-day forecast.)

    * **Summary dashboard:** shows the total difference between forecast and actual values for each run date, and then shows the median and range of values forecasted at a given horizon. (i.e. whether this value was predicted 14 days into the future or just 1 day.)